ToBlick/cs101/content/syllabus.md

 ## Attendance & participation

 Attendance is mandatory.
 In-class and online message board participation is encouraged.
-Students who do not attend class regularly and who do not participate in discussions tend to do poorly.
+Students who attend class regularly and participate in discussions tend to do better in exams.

 ## Required software and hardware

 All students require access to a computer on which they can write programs using a specific set of applications.
 Computers at any of the university's computer labs will do, as will any laptop or desktop computer.

+## Textbook

+The course is based on the book [_Introduction to Java Programming, Brief Version, 11th Edition_](https://www.pearson.com/en-us/subject-catalog/p/introduction-to-java-programming-brief-version/P200000003486/9780137504374) written by _Y.
+Liang_ and published by _Pearson_.
+Please get yourself access to a copy of it.

 ### Computer labs